danwrong/restler/README.md

 * _username_ Basic auth username
 * _password_ Basic auth password
 * _multipart_ If set the data passed will be formated as multipart/form-encoded.
 See multipart example below.
+* _client_ A http.Client instance if you want to reuse or implement some kind of connection pooling.

 SSL Support